c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 During compile time the type information may be directly used as compile time constants, the same data is then available dynamically at runtime.

-*Note that not all reflection is implemented in the compiler at this point in time.*

 ## Compile time reflection

 During compile time there are a number of compile time fields that may be accessed directly.